lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## Introducing the Transformer Class

-In part 1, the viewController has a function named`transformFromTwoSources`.
+In part 1, the viewController implemented a function named `transformFromTwoSources`.
 I have moved the implementation of this function to a class, `TransactionListTwoSourceTransformer`.

 The viewController now looks like this: